Kostya-Gladkiy/WhatsAppPlus/readme.md

 ### General features ###

-* Now the message input field will change its name when we reply to a message.
+* When replying to a message, the edit field will change the title.
-* Added labels for some program elements that are read by screen readers.
+* Added accessibility labels for some WhatsApp elements.
 * A large number of keyboard shortcuts have been added to work productively and comfortably in WhatsApp, which can be found below.

-## Hotkey list: ##
+## Keyboard shortcuts: ##

 * ALT+1: Move focus to chat list.
 * ALT+2: Move focus to the last message in an open chat.